• Home

 Following an unbeaten start to the season for both teams, United travelled to Merseyside to face European champions Liverpool, who were more confident than ever following their miraculous comeback in Istanbul just four months previous.

-Both sides were fighting for bragging rights early on in the Premier League campaign, this fixture an opportunity to gain the upper hand on bitter rivals.
+Both sides were fighting for bragging rights early on in the Premier League campaign, and this fixture was an opportunity to gain the upper hand on bitter rivals.
 Liverpool were looking to avoid a fourth consecutive home defeat at the hands of United, whilst the Red Devils were looking to rain on Liverpool's European Cup parade.
-Roy Keane lead his side out on the day; the 34-year-old United skipper playing in his twelfth season for the club.
+Roy Keane led his side out on the day; the 34-year-old United skipper playing in his twelfth season for the club.

-In a game that leaked chances, neither side laced up their finishing boots as the stalemate was never broken.
+In a game that lacked chances, neither side laced up their finishing boots as the stalemate was never broken.
 Early chances fell to Liverpool captain Steven Gerrard and United's Ruud Van Nistelrooy, neither managing to make them count.
-United soaked up pressure for much of the game, but were afforded a golden opportunity at the end of the first half when Nistelrooy was afforded space to attempt a chip that looped just over the bar.
+United soaked up pressure for much of the game but were afforded a golden opportunity at the end of the first half when Nistelrooy was afforded space to attempt a chip that looped just over the bar.
 Liverpool continued to dominate the chances, Gerrard again coming close with a header before forcing Edwin Van der Sar into a fine save in the 66th minute.
-United frustrated Liverpool for much of the game and earned a last minute free-kick, only for substitute Ryan Giggs to send it over the bar.
+United frustrated Liverpool for much of the game and earned a last-minute free-kick, only for substitute Ryan Giggs to send it over the bar.

 Two minutes from time, Keane hobbled off the pitch.
-From the outside it would appear that a foul by the unsuspecting winger Luis Garcia caused this injury.
+From the outside, it would appear that a foul by the unsuspecting winger Luis Garcia caused this injury.
 Keane addresses this in his second autobiography, The Second Half, saying instead that Steven Gerrard caused the injury.

 Steven Gerrard stood on my foot.
 Gerrard was wearing those new bladed boots, and I'm convinced they did the damage.
 I was tackled again later, by Luis Garcia, and I limped away from that one, so people often think it was Garcia who caused the injury.
 But it was Gerrard and his blades.